tlambert03/cmap/README.md

 specialized set of colormaps intended to extend those provided by matplotlib, or roll their own colormap solution that vendors/duplicates other libraries.

-`cmap` is a lightweight, library that provides a large collection of colormaps with no dependencies beyond numpy.
+`cmap` is a lightweight library that provides a large collection of colormaps with no dependencies beyond numpy.
 It provides exports to a number of known third-party colormap objects, allowing it to be used across a wide range of python visualization libraries.
 The intention is to provide a library that can